mattgaidica/Arduino-Libraries/ADS1X15/README.md

 See - https://github.com/arduino/Arduino/issues/11457

-Question: should this functionality be in this library?
+Question: Should this functionality be in this library?

-### Programmable Gain
+#### Programmable Gain

 - **void setGain(uint8_t gain)** set the gain value, indicating the maxVoltage that can be measured Adjusting the gain allowing to make more precise measurements.